 - video:

-which decides whether to render the stream’s video frames (default=True
+boolwhich decides whether to render the stream’s video frames (default=True) - audio:

-which decides whether to render the stream’s audio frames (default=True
+boolwhich decides whether to render the stream’s audio frames (default=True) - chat:

-which decides whether to render the stream’s chat frames (default=True
+boolwhich decides whether to render the stream’s chat frames (default=True)

 Renderer.__iter__(self)